-- The ability to learn how to fall asleep independently is a learned behavior regardless of where your child sleeps.
+- The ability to learn how to fall asleep independently is a learned behaviour regardless of where your child sleeps.

 - Co-sleep can be a safe choice, but parents must take note of these safety steps:

-- Never sleep with you child if you are under the influence of drugs or alcohol
+– Never sleep with your child if you are under the influence of drugs or alcohol

 – Ensure your child will not be pinned or have his or her faced blocked

-- Take extra precautions if your child is premature and if you are smoker as these 2 factors increase the risk of SIDS (sudden infant death syndrome).
+– Take extra precautions if your child is premature and if you are a smoker as these 2 factors increase the risk of sudden infant death syndrome (SIDS).

 - Neither cot nor crib sleeping guarantees a good sleeper.
 What matters is that the child is able to fall asleep 100% on his or her own.